ibis-hdl/compiler/Readme.md

 }
 ```

-The build and test presets remain.
 The JSON `common.json` already contains a predefined "ccache" section:

 ```
         {